Fibromyalgia: Future Research and Treatment - Dr. Jarred YoungerMay 04, 2014

 - Clinical Trials: Microglia modulators/suppressors are currently being investigated as potential treatments for fibromyalgia including pharmaceuticals, botanicals, and mind-body techniques.

-If you are seeking help in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome, Fibromyalgia or Multiple Chemical Sensitivity, check out my latest books or online sessions liked here.
+If you are seeking help in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome, Fibromyalgia or Multiple Chemical Sensitivity, check out my latest books or online sessions linked here.